-In Australia, the pathway to becoming an Anaesthetist involves completing a 4 to 6 years medical degree followed by a 1-year Internship, two years Residency program, and five years of ANZCA training.
+To become an Anaesthetist in Australia, you must complete a 4 to 6 years medical degree followed by a 1-year Internship, two years Residency program, and five years of ANZCA training.

 If you want to know how to become an Anaesthetist in Australia, this detailed guide is for you.

-This article discusses the job profile, career opportunities, and courses.
-It will help you get the desired knowledge and expertise to make a successful career as an anaesthetist.
+This article discusses the job profile, career opportunities, how many years it takes to become an anaesthetist, courses, salary, etc. It will help you gain the knowledge and expertise to succeed as an anaesthetist in Australia.

 1. What Is Anaesthesia?

-Anaesthesia implies the practice of administering medications through inhalation or injection to block pain, distress, or discomfort in the body.
+Anaesthesia implies administering medications through inhalation or injection to block pain, distress, or discomfort in the body.
 It causes a patient to sink into an unconscious state.

 Based on the patient's preference and surgical/diagnostic/ medical procedure, a doctor can administer anaesthesia in the following ways: